panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 Let's reduce this code by applying the `async/await` syntax, which is relatively easy:

 * If you want a function to become asynchronous and handle promises, then mark it as `async`
-* Inside of the `async` function body, whether you want to wait for a promise to resolve, use `await promiseExpression` syntax.
+* Inside of the `async` function body, whether you want to wait for a promise to resolve, use `await promiseExpression` syntax
+* An `async` function always returns a promise, allowing the use of `async` functions insides `async` functions.

 Now let's apply these rules to the previous code snippet: